Annonix04/Keratin/README.md

 # Keratin
-Shell terminal written in rust as a side project
+Terminal shell written in Rust as a side project